obsproject/obs-studio/docs/sphinx/reference-sources.rst

 **update_properties** (ptr source)

-   Called when the properties of the source have been updated.
+   Called to signal to any properties view (or other users of the source's obs_properties_t) that the presentable properties of the source have changed and should be re-queried via obs_source_properties.
+   Does not mean that the source's *settings* (as configured by the user) have changed.
+For that, use the `update` signal instead.

 **update_flags** (ptr source, int flags)